onurakpolat/onurakpolat.github.io/_drafts/2014-10-14-insights-with-lean-analytics.md

 ##### Define and validate hypothesis

-Another goal shoul be the validation of hypothesis.
+Once the real problems are identified it's important to transform vague questions into measurable hypothesis that can be validated.
 This only works if you define hypothesis in the first place.
 A simple product hypothesis could be something like:

 > If we change the call to action for our signup from "Signup" to "Get fucking started" we increase the signup rate (conversion) from 3% to 5%.